citruspi/deployd/README.md

 deployd is a program I (plan to) use for deploying projects to different servers.
 It currently supports static websites and will support backend services written in Python and Go in the future.

-deployd is opinionated - I will be using it for my projects on my servers, so it's designed to work with them.
+deployd is opinionated - I will be using it for my projects on my servers, so it's designed to work with my workflow and configuration.

 ## Configuration